Capital Wealth Alliance LLC Reduces Stock Position in Invesco QQQ Trust (NASDAQ:QQQ)

 Capital Wealth Alliance LLC lowered its position in shares of Invesco QQQ Trust (NASDAQ:QQQ) by 15.9% in the 3rd quarter, HoldingsChannel reports.
 The institutional investor owned 3,448 shares of the exchange traded fund’s stock after selling 652 shares during the quarter.
 Capital Wealth Alliance LLC’s holdings in Invesco QQQ Trust were worth $957,000 at the end of the most recent quarter.

 Other institutional investors and hedge funds have also recently made changes to their positions in the company.
 Altium Wealth Management LLC purchased a new stake in shares of Invesco QQQ Trust in the 3rd quarter worth about $253,000.
 Foster Victor Wealth Advisors LLC increased its stake in shares of Invesco QQQ Trust by 8.5% in the 3rd quarter.
 Foster Victor Wealth Advisors LLC now owns 1,854 shares of the exchange traded fund’s stock worth $515,000 after acquiring an additional 146 shares in the last quarter.
 Mayfair Advisory Group LLC bought a new position in shares of Invesco QQQ Trust in the 3rd quarter worth about $203,000.
-Nottingham Advisors Inc. increased its stake in shares of Invesco QQQ Trust by 15.1% in the 3rd quarter.
-Nottingham Advisors Inc. now owns 1,700 shares of the exchange traded fund’s stock worth $472,000 after acquiring an additional 223 shares in the last quarter.
-Finally, Perennial Investment Advisors LLC increased its stake in shares of Invesco QQQ Trust by 30.3% in the 3rd quarter.
-Perennial Investment Advisors LLC now owns 7,574 shares of the exchange traded fund’s stock worth $2,104,000 after acquiring an additional 1,761 shares in the last quarter.
+Nottingham Advisors Inc. increased its stake in Invesco QQQ Trust by 15.1% during the 3rd quarter.
+Nottingham Advisors Inc. now owns 1,700 shares of the exchange traded fund’s stock valued at $472,000 after purchasing an additional 223 shares in the last quarter.
+Finally, Perennial Investment Advisors LLC increased its stake in Invesco QQQ Trust by 30.3% during the 3rd quarter.
+Perennial Investment Advisors LLC now owns 7,574 shares of the exchange traded fund’s stock valued at $2,104,000 after purchasing an additional 1,761 shares in the last quarter.
 42.99% of the stock is owned by institutional investors and hedge funds.

-Separately, ValuEngine lowered shares of Invesco QQQ Trust from a “hold” rating to a “sell” rating in a research note on Thursday, July 2nd.
+Separately, ValuEngine cut Invesco QQQ Trust from a “hold” rating to a “sell” rating in a report on Thursday, July 2nd.

 The business also recently announced a quarterly dividend, which will be paid on Friday, October 30th.
 Investors of record on Tuesday, September 22nd will be issued a $0.388 dividend.
 The ex-dividend date is Monday, September 21st.
 This represents a $1.55 dividend on an annualized basis and a yield of 0.55%.